top of page

 It is a question filled with tenderness, and often, with fear.
 Families struggle.
 Clinicians and caregivers struggle.
 Anyone who has ever cared for someone who is dying knows how deep the instinct is to nurture, to comfort, to give.
 We equate food and water with love, with survival, with doing right by someone we care about.

-This is why stopping food and water is not an act of harm.
 It is an act of honoring the body’s own wisdom.

 It is allowing the natural process to unfold without introducing distress.

-It is trusting that they are not dying because we are withholding anything, they are dying because the illness has reached its end.
-And when we stop giving food and fluid at this stage, we are not causing death, we are helping create the conditions for it to be more peaceful, gentler, and filled with far more grace.
+And when we follow the body’s lead at this stage, we are not causing death.
+We are helping create the conditions for death to be more peaceful, gentler, and filled with far more grace.

 There are ways to offer care, comfort, and presence: